-The New Age of Astrology
+Why Are Millennials So Into Astrology?

 Astrology expresses complex ideas about personality, life cycles, and relationship patterns through the shorthand of the planets and zodiac symbols.
 And that shorthand works well online, where symbols and shorthand are often baked into communication.

-“Let me state first that I consider astrology a cultural or psychological phenomenon,” not a scientific one, Bertram Malle, a social cognitive scientist at Brown University told me in an email.
-But “full-fledged astrology”—that goes beyond newspaper style sun sign horoscopes—“provides a powerful vocabulary to capture not only personality and temperament but also life’s challenges and opportunities.
+“Let me state first that I consider astrology a cultural or psychological phenomenon,” not a scientific one, Bertram Malle, a social cognitive scientist at Brown University, told me in an email.
+But “full-fledged astrology”—that goes beyond newspaper-style sun-sign horoscopes—“provides a powerful vocabulary to capture not only personality and temperament but also life’s challenges and opportunities.
 To the extent that one simply learns this vocabulary, it may be appealing as a rich way of representing (not explaining or predicting) human experiences and life events, and identifying some possible paths of coping.”

 People tend to turn to astrology in times of stress.
 A small 1982 study by the psychologist Graham Tyson found that “people who consult astrologers” did so in response to stressors in their lives—particularly stress “linked to the individual’s social roles and to his or her relationships,” Tyson wrote.
-“Under conditions of high stress, the individual is prepared to use astrology as a coping device even though under low stress conditions he does not believe in it.”
+“Under conditions of high stress, the individual is prepared to use astrology as a coping device even though under low-stress conditions he does not believe in it.”

 According to American Psychological Association survey data, since 2014, Millennials have been the most stressed generation, and also the generation most likely to say their stress has increased in the past year since 2010.
-Millennials and Gen X-ers have been significantly more stressed than older generations since 2012.
+Millennials and Gen Xers have been significantly more stressed than older generations since 2012.
 And Americans as a whole have seen increased stress because of the political tumult since the 2016 presidential election.
 The 2017 edition of the APA’s survey found that 63 percent of Americans said they were significantly stressed about their country’s future.
-Fifty-six percent of people said reading the news stresses them out, and Millennials and Gen X-ers were significantly more likely than older people to say so.
+Fifty-six percent of people said reading the news stresses them out, and Millennials and Gen Xers were significantly more likely than older people to say so.
 Lately that news often deals with political infighting, climate change, global crises, and the threat of nuclear war.
 If stress makes astrology look shinier, it’s not surprising that more seem to be drawn to it now.

 Nicholas’s horoscopes are evidence of this.
-She has around one million monthly readers online, and recently snagged a book deal—one of four new mainstream astrology guidebooks sold in a two-month period in summer 2017, according to Publisher’s Marketplace.
+She has around 1 million monthly readers online, and recently snagged a book deal—one of four new mainstream astrology guidebooks sold in a two-month period in summer 2017, according to Publisher’s Marketplace.
 Anna Paustenbach, Nicholas’s editor at HarperOne, told me in an email that Nicholas is “at the helm of a resurgence of astrology.”
 She thinks this is partly because Nicholas’s horoscopes are explicitly political.
-On September 6, the day after the Trump administration announced it was rescinding DACA—the deferred action protection program for undocumented immigrants—Nicholas sent out her typical newsletter for the upcoming full moon.
+On September 6, the day after the Trump administration announced it was rescinding DACA—the deferred-action protection program for undocumented immigrants—Nicholas sent out her typical newsletter for the upcoming full moon.
 It read, in part:

-The full moon in Pisces…may open the flood gates of our feelings.
-May help us to empathize with others… May we use this full moon to continue to dream up, and actively work towards, creating a world where white supremacy has been abolished.
+The full moon in Pisces ... may open the floodgates of our feelings.
+May help us to empathize with others ...
+May we use this full moon to continue to dream up, and actively work toward, creating a world where white supremacy has been abolished.

 Astrology offers those in crisis the comfort of imagining a better future, a tangible reminder of that clichéd truism that is nonetheless hard to remember when you’re in the thick of it: This too shall pass.